 If you write a blog post on the same topic as your opt-in incentive, you can mention it in the post and have a link to the opt-in form.

 This works well if you’re guest posting too.
-Just make sure you include the value in the CTA as in “why” subscribe.
+Just make sure you mention the value in the CTA.
+Again, tell visitors why they should subscribe.

 If you invest the time in content marketing, why not use it for list building?
-When you write a detailed blog post, then create a case study or cheat sheet to help your readers get even more value.
+When you write a detailed blog post, create a case study or cheat sheet at the same time to help your readers get even more value.
 Then, include a special signup form dedicated to that piece of content and include it within your blog post and promote it on social media channels.

-From Twitter to Instagram, you can include a CTA to subscribe for your juicy content right within your bio.
+From Twitter and Instagram to LinkedIn and Facebook, you should include a “subscribe for more content” CTA in your bio.
 That way, every time someone checks out your bio, you have the opportunity to gain a new subscriber.